djrscally/pubg_reporting/README.md

-    PUBGDB_DATABASE  - holding the name of the db you want to use on the MySQL server PUBGDB_USERNAME  - holding the username of the MySQL user to connect to the DB PUBGDB_PASSWORD  - holding the password for the above MySQL user PUBGDB_CONFIG_PATH  - holding a path to the config.json (NOT including the file name, so for example C:\Users\dscally\Documents\dev\pubg_reporting\) defining which players you want to sync, in this format:
+    PUBGDB_DATABASE  - holding the name of the db you want to use on the MySQL server PUBGDB_USERNAME  - holding the username of the MySQL user to connect to the DB PUBGDB_PASSWORD  - holding the password for the above MySQL user PUBGDB_CONFIG_PATH  - holding a path to the config.json (NOT including the file name, so for example C:\Users\dscally\Documents\dev\pubg_reporting\) defining which players you want to sync plus your gaming shard, in this format:

 ```
 {